Achievable logoAchievable logo

 The requirement for a person (typically a professional) to hold another person’s interest above its own in all matters

-Investment advisers must always act in a fiduciary capacity with their clients.
-Therefore, advisers must move to remove and/or mitigate conflicts of interest as much as possible.
-If it continues to exist, the conflict must be disclosed.
-Permanent conflicts of interest are typically disclosed in the brochure.
-If a conflict happens to occur spontaneously, it must be disclosed during the recommendation or prior to trade execution.
+Investment advisers must act in a fiduciary capacity with their clients.
+That means advisers should remove and/or mitigate conflicts of interest as much as possible.
+If a conflict still exists, it must be disclosed.

 Internet-related disclosures

-When financial professionals engage investors online, certain protocols must be followed in order to ensure compliance with regulatory requirements.
+When financial professionals communicate with investors online, they must follow specific protocols to stay compliant with regulatory requirements.
 In 1997, the North American Securities Administrators Association (NASAA) released an order relating to internet communications.
-When the internet started becoming a larger part of our culture in the late 1990s, it was important to establish a general regulatory mindset, especially in relation to registration.
+As the internet became a major communication channel, regulators needed a consistent approach - especially around state registration.

-It depends on the type of conversation being had.
-According to the 1997 NASAA order, registered persons are not considered as “transacting business” if the following requirements are met:
+It depends on what the communication looks like.
+Under the 1997 NASAA order, registered persons are not considered to be “transacting business” if the following requirements are met:

 • The registered person discloses they may only perform securities-related services if properly registered in a client’s state